Why It's Important to Document Your Life | Photo Essay

 Montepulciano – March 23, 2023

-Our next stop was a day-trip to a beautiful vineyard outside Montepulciano in the Tuscany region.
+Our next stop was a day trip to a beautiful vineyard outside Montepulciano in the Tuscany region.
 The views were spectacular; the Italian countryside truly is something to behold.
-The food and wine at the vineyard was perfect, and it was so much fun to have a meal with the whole family.
-This private outing also gave us the opportunity to take more photos together as a family, and frankly, I don’t think there’s a better place on earth for a huge Italian family to take a photo together.
+The food and wine at the vineyard were perfect, and it was so much fun to have a meal with the whole family.
+This private outing also allowed us to take more photos together as a family, and frankly, I don’t think there’s a better place on earth for a huge Italian family to take a photo together.

 An image without an alt, whoops